CS-5/lab-configs/README.md

-# lab-compose
+# lab-configs
-Docker compose configurations for my lab
+A collection of configuration files for my lab